h8d13/Vase/vase_os/grome_lum/README.md

 Basically when running `grub-mklayout` to generate the layout file: get error: `ckbcomp` not found on arch.
 So you just need to make sure to have it from the AUR (hopefully becomes a core package).
 This is a large perl script that just maps/converts keys to a grub compatible format `.gkb` I've included it directly in the repo here as it's unlikely to change that much.

-Then follow the steps from the guide on Fitz's blog or the script [here](https://github.com/h8d13/SYMAN-GRUB2/blob/master/grub_keymaps).

 ```
 KB_LAYOUT="fr"
 KB_VARIANT="azerty"